SdkcInstruments/Helical/README.md

 ### Poly
 * Set the polyphony of each Arc/Orbit output from 0 to 8.
 Lowering the Poly setting rapidly does not immediately silence the sound; the unit processing stops when each unit's envelope reaches end.
-When raising the Poly, the envelope starts when the unit turns on, allowing synchronization with an external clock by setting the knob to 0 and inputting a Clock signal into Poly CV in.
+When raising the Poly, the envelope starts when the unit turns on.
+By utilizing this feature, you can achieve synchronization with an external clock by setting the Poly knob to 0 and connecting a Clock or Gate to the CV in.
+In this case, the Helicity knob functions like a Clock Divider.
+Sending very short Clock/Gate signals will make it easier to understand the synchronization with the external source.
+Additionally, passing the Clock/Gate signal through an attenuverter first allows you to control the number of notes played.

 ### Root
 * Set the root note.
 V/OCT tracking may become unstable outside the 1-5V range.